JurajNyiri/PlexMeetsHomeAssistant/README.md

 - Entity 'sensor.kodi_media_sensor_search' needs to exist
 - State of both entities cannot be 'unavailable'
 - State of kodi cannot be 'off'

 **Supported play types**:

+✅ Movies

+❌ Show

+❌ Season

+✅ Episodes

+### Google Cast

+**Difficulty to setup**: Very easy

+**Steps**:

+- Set up [Google Cast](https://www.home-assistant.io/integrations/cast/) in Home Assistant.
+- Use entity_id of media_player provided by Google Cast integration in card, example: `cast: media_player.bedroom_tv`.
+- Save card configuration and make sure the entity is not `unavailable`, if you see play buttons on movies or individual episodes configuration was successful.

+**Availability**:

+- Media player entity cannot be `unavailable`

+**Supported play types**: